flashbots/mev-geth/README.md

 If you are a miner and/or mining pool, we invite you to try Flashbots during this Alpha phase and start receiving MEV revenue by following these 4 steps:

-1. Fill out this [form](https://forms.gle/78JS52d22dwrgabi6) to indicate your interest in participating in the Alpha and be added to the MEV-relay miner registry.
+1. Fill out this [form](https://forms.gle/78JS52d22dwrgabi6) to indicate your interest in participating in the Alpha and be added to the MEV-relay miner whitelist.
-2. You will receive an onboarding email from Flashbots to help [set up](https://github.com/flashbots/mev-geth/blob/master/README.md#quick-start) your MEV-geth node and protect it with a [reverse proxy](https://github.com/flashbots/mev-relay-js/blob/master/miner/proxy.js).
+2. You will receive an onboarding email from Flashbots to help [set up](https://github.com/flashbots/mev-geth/blob/master/README.md#quick-start) your MEV-geth node and protect it with a reverse proxy.
-3. Respond to Flashbots' email with your MEV-geth node RPC endpoint to be added to the MEV-relay gateway.
+3. Respond to Flashbots' email with your MEV-geth node endpoint to be added to the MEV-relay gateway.
 4. After receiving a confirmation email that your MEV-geth node's endpoint has been added to the relay, you will immediately start receiving Flashbots transaction bundles with associated MEV revenue paid to you.

 ### How to use as a searcher